 Mean score of companies in the Salt and Mineral Mining industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Wheaton Precious Metals reported carbon emissions of approximately 38,590 kg CO2e from Scope 2 and about 958,370 kg CO2e from Scope 3, specifically related to business travel.
-The company has set ambitious climate commitments, aiming to reduce its Scope 1 and Scope 2 greenhouse gas emissions by 50% by 2030, using 2018 as the baseline year.
-This target has been validated by the Science Based Targets initiative (SBTi) and aligns with the necessary reductions to limit global warming to 1.5°C. In previous years, Wheaton's emissions have varied, with Scope 2 emissions recorded at about 26,050 kg CO2e in 2017, increasing to approximately 39,080 kg CO2e in 2019 and 35,100 kg CO2e in 2021.
-The company has also reported significant Scope 3 emissions, including business travel and employee commuting, which reached about 524,020 kg CO2e in 2019 and 69290 kg CO2e in 2021.
-Wheaton Precious Metals is committed to measuring and reducing its Scope 3 emissions, reflecting a comprehensive approach to climate action within the mining sector.
-The company's headquarters is located in Canada, and it operates within the precious metals and gems industry, which is increasingly focused on sustainability and reducing carbon footprints.
+In 2023, Wheaton Precious Metals reported carbon emissions of approximately 38,590 kg CO2e from Scope 2 and about 958,370 kg CO2e from Scope 3, specifically related to business travel and employee commuting.
+The company has set ambitious climate commitments, aiming to reduce its Scope 1 and Scope 2 greenhouse gas emissions by 50% by 2030, using 2018 as the base year.
+This target has been validated by the Science Based Targets initiative (SBTi) and aligns with the goal of limiting global warming to 1.5°C. Over the years, Wheaton's emissions have varied, with Scope 2 emissions recorded at 26,050 kg CO2e in 2017, increasing to 39,080 kg CO2e in 2019, and then slightly decreasing to 32,030 kg CO2e in 2022.
+The company is also committed to measuring and reducing its Scope 3 emissions, which include significant contributions from business travel and employee commuting.
+Wheaton Precious Metals, headquartered in Canada, is actively working towards enhancing its sustainability practices within the mining sector, focusing on reducing its carbon footprint and contributing to global climate goals.

 Access structured emissions data, company-specific emission factors, and source documents